samgun-6/cyber-physical-systems/README.md

 ### Fixing unexpected behavior

-If the issue is causing the built to crash, we revert the commit and fix the issue on a separate branch.
+On masterbranch, if the problem is causing the built to crash, we revert the commit and fix the issue on a separate branch.
 If the issue is a small bug, just create new branch starting with the name BUGFIX.

 ### Structure and content of commit messages